-According to recently released data from the US Census Bureau, there will be 47.8 million immigrants living in the US in 2023, up from 46.2 million in 2022.
-The immigrant population includes naturalized US citizens, lawful permanent residents and lawful temporary residents, as well as unauthorized immigrants.
+According to recently released data from the U.S. Census Bureau, there were 47.8 million immigrants living in the United States in 2023, up from 46.2 million in 2022.
+The immigrant population includes naturalized U.S. citizens, lawful permanent residents, and lawful temporary residents, as well as undocumented immigrants.

-About 200 people wave American flags at a naturalization ceremony in Boston, April 17.
+Approximately 200 people waved American flags at a naturalization ceremony in Boston on April 17.
 Photo: Boston Globe

 The United States has long been home to more immigrants than any other country.
-These immigrants come from a variety of countries, with the most common as of 2023 being Mexico (10.9 million, or 23%), India (2.9 million, or 6%), China (2.4 million, or 5%), and the Philippines (2.1 million, or 4%).
+These immigrants come from many countries, with the most common as of 2023 being Mexico (10.9 million people, accounting for 23%), India (2.9 million people, 6%), China (2.4 million people, 5%), and the Philippines (2.1 million people, 4%).

-In terms of legal status, nearly three-quarters of immigrants living in the United States as of 2022 were naturalized U.S. citizens, lawful permanent residents, or lawful temporary residents.
-About one-quarter (23%) entered the United States illegally.
+Regarding legal status, nearly three-quarters of immigrants living in the U.S. as of 2022 were naturalized U.S. citizens, lawful permanent residents, or lawful temporary residents.
+Approximately one-quarter (23%) had immigrated to the U.S. illegally.

-Almost all illegal immigrants living in the United States entered the country without legal permission, or arrived on non-permanent resident visas and stayed after their visas expired.
+Almost all undocumented immigrants living in the United States entered the country without legal authorization, or arrived on non-resident visas and stayed after their visas expired.

-More and more unauthorized immigrants are being allowed to live and work in the United States, and are given temporary protection from deportation.
-In 2022, about 3 million unauthorized immigrants were given this temporary legal protection.
+An increasing number of undocumented immigrants are being allowed to live and work in the United States, and are receiving temporary protection from deportation.
+In 2022, approximately 3 million undocumented immigrants were granted this temporary legal protection.

 Ngoc Anh (according to Pew Research)